 Once a prosecutor proves that you committed a DUI offense beyond a reasonable doubt, he or she will then need to prove that you committed an aggravated vehicular assault.

-Causation For Aggravated Vehicular Assault With A DUI
+Causation For Aggravated Vehicular Assault With A DUI In Chester County, PA

 To find you guilty of committing a DUI aggravated assault, the jury must find that you directly caused the victim’s serious bodily injuries.
 Your actions must have been the substantial and direct factor that led to the victim’s injuries.
 Even if some other factors contributed to the injuries, you can be found guilty if your actions were one of the direct causes of the accident and injuries.